 - Create a working prototype of the current product design

 - Get feedback on the prototype from ideal users

-- Obtain logistical resources for manufacturing, such as material forecasting and shipment planning
+- Procurement of logistical resources for manufacturing, such as material forecasting, bill of materials, and shipment planning

 Step 4 - Assess the Prototype and the Manufacturing Process